JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 ```

-Please, note, that we load two different JavaScript files using two approaches.
-The first one - using the addJSFile in the JavaController, the second one - using the `<bs:linkScript>` in JSP. `<bs:linkScript>` helper generates a resolved path to the script file (including `base_url`).
+Please note that we load two different JavaScript files using two approaches.
+The first one is to use `addJSFile` in the JavaController, the second one is to use `<bs:linkScript>` in JSP.
+The `<bs:linkScript>` helper generates a resolved path to the script file (including `base_url`).

 There are no reasons to use one loader prior to other, except that .addJsFile() files are loaded and invoked before the content of a plugin is rendered.
 Apart from that, we at JetBrains consider using <bs:linkScript> as a more clear frontend-centric way of adding script files.